geekyguy1705/geekyguy1705.github.io/src/content/posts/Docker vs Podman/index.md

 - Docker: Often relies on external solutions like Kubernetes or Docker Compose for service orchestration.

-- Podman: Leverages systemd natively—allowing containers to be managed as system services.
+- Podman: Leverages systemd natively — allowing containers to be managed as system services.
 This results in smoother deployments and easier handling of service restarts or dependencies.

 ### Building and Modularity